Merzasphor/MWSE/docs/source/types/niTriBasedGeometryData.md

 ### `texCoords`

+*Read-only*.
 The array of texture coordinates.

 **Returns**: